Movement for Democratic Change Alliance: History

 On 30 July 2018, the alliance went head to head with the Emmerson Mnangagwa-led ZANU–PF in Zimbabwe's historic elections.
 The alliance was narrowly edged by ZANU–PF in the presidential election, with Mnangagwa receiving 50.8% of the vote to MDC Alliance's Nelson Chamisa's 44.3%.
 The election results have received international attention as possible fraud.

-After the election, the three member parties who were splinters of the original MDC (MDC-T, MDC-N and PDP) reunited to form a single political party under the name MDC-Alliance Nelson Chamisa was elected president of the party at the MDC Congress held in May 2019.
-Then on 28 May 2020, the court ruled that MDC-A is a party.
+After the election, the three member parties who were splinters of the original MDC (MDC-T, MDC-N and PDP) reunited to form a single political party under the name MDC-Alliance.
+Nelson Chamisa was elected president of the party at the MDC Congress held in May 2019.
+On 28 May 2020, the court ruled that MDC-A was a legal party.

-In September 2021, Douglas Mwonzora the leader of a splinter faction of the MDC-T announced that the MDC-T would use the name MDC Alliance in forthcoming by-elections.
+In September 2021, Douglas Mwonzora, the leader of a splinter faction of the MDC-T, announced that the MDC-T would use the name MDC Alliance in forthcoming by-elections.

 In January 2022, Chamisa founded Citizens Coalition For Change.
 He is backed by Welshman Ncube and Tendai Biti.